greybax/greybax.github.io/source/posts/2025-03-25-how-to-host-static-website-with-aws-s3-and-namecheap-domain.md

 6. Time to build your website.
 Our assuming we already have one.
 7. Create S3 Bucket.
 See video for setup.
 8. Drag'n'Drop website files to that bucket
+9. Setup CDN.
+Go to Cloudfront and click "Create new distrubution".
+See for details in video.

 Happy deploying your static website to AWS ✌🏼